-GDR
+GDR:

 - 1. In the sphere of automobile manufacture, Hungary supplies some components, while Ikarus buses, which are constructed in Hungary, use drivers' seats from the Moewe plant in the GDR.
 The Hungarian enterprise AVF (Electrical Motor Vehicle Equipment) supplies electric car components, ignition motors and dynamos to GDR and in return receives completed cars.
-Hungary makes the driving gear for the 087-T agricultural trailer produced in GDR.
+Hungary makes the driving gear for the O87-T agricultural trailer produced in GDR.
 Hungary will later provide other parts, eventually production will commence in Hungary with parts coming from the GDR. - 2.
 The GDR gave up production of "button-hole" sewing machines, fixing machines and button sewing machines these are now manufactured in Hungary.
-The two countries appear jointly on third markets and export complete clothing factories. - Jena have a co-operation agreement, whereby Hungary produces large series of spectacle lenses to Zeiss standards, there is joint research on X-ray equipment.
+The two countries appear jointly on third markets and export complete clothing factories. - 3.
+The Hungarian Optical Works and the Zeiss Works of Jena have a co-operation agreement, whereby Hungary produces large series of spectacle lenses to Zeiss standards, there is joint research on X-ray equipment.
 Hungary is using Zeiss equipment and components in the export of hospital equipment and cameras to third countries.